14 Magical Holiday Activities in Central Massachusetts

 14. Go on an old-fashioned sleigh ride.

 Who wouldn’t love a horse-drawn sleigh ride?
 You can do a couples or family ride over at Cornerstone Ranch in Princeton.
-These 30-minute rides are offered on the weekends, and currently cost $150 (for a group of 2 to 6 people), plus gratuity.
+These 30-minute rides are offered on the weekends starting in December, and currently cost $195 (for a group of 2 to 6 people), plus gratuity.
 After your ride, you can enjoy hot chocolate and smores by the fire.

 Bonus event that’s worth a drive: Polar Express Ride

 It’s not technically Central Mass.
-But a 45-60 minute drive from most towns here will get you over to the station in Woonsocket, RI where the magic takes place.
+But a 45-60 minute drive from most towns here will get you over to the Polar Express station in Woonsocket, RI where the magic takes place.
+Rides run on weekends from November 7th to December 21st, 2025.

 On the 90-minute train ride to “the North Pole”, you’ll experience singing, games, a reading of the classic story, and a visit from Santa.
 The conductor will punch your golden ticket, and every kiddo will even receive a silver bell.
 (Plus, hot chocolate and a cookie during the ride!).